justin2004/weblog/relational_as_graph/README.md

 PLANT18,2.04
 ```

-The tables happen to be about a supply chain but it content doesn't matter for this post.
+The tables happen to be about a supply chain but the content doesn't matter for this post.

 We've recently added a feature to SPARQL Anything that allows us to more easily transform these tables into RDF.
+As of writing you'll need to use the branch `v0.9-DEV` to run these queries.
+I'll update this post once this feature gets into the next release.

-First let's just enumerate the table names using a SPARQL query:
+First, let's just enumerate the table names using a SPARQL query:

 ```sparql
 PREFIX  xyz:  <http://sparql.xyz/facade-x/data/>